 Besides, there are many online platforms like Upwork, Guru, Freelancer, Outsourcely, Textbroker, where you can enroll yourself and start getting writing gigs.

 However, this may take a tad bit to start as customers hesitate to hire somebody with no prior published work and background.

-Minimum requirements for a freelance content writer include exceptional command over the language, compelling writing skills, knowledge of writing mechanics, and a systematic approach at conducting research.
+Minimum requirements for a freelance content writer include exceptional command over the language, efficient writing skills, knowledge of writing mechanics, and a systematic approach to conducting research.

 If you have all these, you are through.